 “It seemed a good time to change my alcohol consumption; I was doing four bottles of Budweiser a night and I found myself waking up feeling all groggy and fuzzy headed.

 “So since January the 1st I’ve been drinking my bottles of bud during the day time.
 I find that by spacing them out it gives me a better buzz across the day and by the morning time my head is clear and I’m ready to start all over again.”

 Theresa Connell, 31, Health Care Assistant, Morriston

 “I think Dry January is a really good initiative, it’s mad to think there’s around 600 calories in a bottle of wine and it’s a great opportunity to take a step back and look at that.

 “I haven’t drunk a drop since New Year’s Day, which I’m really proud about!
 I’ve substituted my alcohol with weed basically, so my intake of greens has gone up too.”

 Cheryl Gray, 27, Marketing Assistant, Mount Pleasant

-“I don’t actually drink anyway because it wreaks havoc with my IBS.
+“I don’t actually drink because it wreaks havoc with my IBS.
 But I’m milking this for all its worth.”